JAlcocerT/JAlcocerT/content/blog/dev-saas-mermaidjs.md

 ### Challenges of Scraping Dynamic Content

-Yes, it's much harder to scrape dynamic content, and your intuition is correct—it's because the scraper must act like a real user. 🕵️‍♀️
+Itt's much harder to scrape dynamic content, and your intuition is correct—it's because the scraper must act like a real user. 🕵️‍♀️

 With dynamic content (like that found on CSR websites), the data you want isn't in the initial HTML.
 It's loaded later by JavaScript.
 This means a standard scraper that just makes a simple HTTP request will fail to see the content.